TeamFasilGhebb/salesPrediction/README.md

 ### File Structure

 *templates*
-    A boiler folder that contains static webpages and css designs <br>
+ |   A boiler folder that contains static webpages and css designs <br>
 *procfile* used by heroku

-*app.py* main python file to run prediction *20-08-2020-16-32-31-xgboost.pkl* a serialized xgboost model to forecast sale.
-Model was evaluated with a validation dataset of 3 months and has a Root Mean Squared Error of 0.18 and a confidence interval of +/- 3.5
+*app.py* main python file to run prediction

+*20-08-2020-16-32-31-xgboost.pkl* a serialized xgboost model to forecast sale.
+Model was evaluated with a validation dataset of 3 months and has a Root Mean Squared Error of 0.18 and a confidence interval of +/- 3.5 log sale

 *requirement.txt*

 *ml_model.py* A pipeline of transformations which will be used to transform all data before generating a prediction.

 *Model Building.ipynb* A jupyter notebook version of *ml_model.py* More detailed and each cell is well commented and explained.
 Reason for Loss funtion is explained as well
 *RossMann Pharmaceutical Store Sales (Data Analysis)* Analysis of the stores data